hackerschoice/erfs/README.md

 ---
 **Security**

-Passing the SHARE-SECRET by command line parameter is insecure.
+Passing SHARE-SECRET using the command line parameter is not secure.
 A better way is:
 ```ShellSession
 $ X=<SHARE-SECRET>
 $ thc-rfs mount /dev/stdin <<<"$X"
 $ unset X
 ```

-The tools relies on the security of ssh, sshfs and EncFS.
+The tool relies on the underlying security of ssh, sshfs and EncFS.

 ---
 **Tips**